dvail/dvail.com/_posts/2021-08-04-javascript-oop-performance-shootout.md

 As a fallback, even though it isn't programmatic, I decided to use the built in heap snapshot tooling of the Chromium dev tools.
 This should at least give a rough idea of how closely the two object instantiation methods compare in terms of memory usage.
+[Note from the future, this gives a _very exact_ view of the memory usage of each of these methods!]

-For these tests, I allocated 10,000 of each object type and collected them into an Array slapped right onto `window` using the button below.
+For the tests, I allocated 10,000 of each object type and collected them into an Array slapped right onto `window` using the button below.

 <button id="run-memory-test">Allocate Objects</button>